-Description Notes ~ 1 Confirm that your version of Avaya Aura [®] System Manager is R6.3.
+Description Notes ~ 1 Confirm that your version of Avaya Aura ® System Manager is R6.3.
 None.
 2 Turn the Automatic Backup setting off.
-See Turning off the automatic backup feature on page 18.
+See Turning off the automatic backup feature on page 17.

 Description Notes ~ 3 Create a backup of the system configuration.
-See one of the following: Creating a backup of the system configuration using IP Office Manager on page 19.
-Creating a backup of the system configuration using System Manager on page 20.
+See one of the following: Creating a backup of the system configuration using IP Office Manager on page 18.
+Creating a backup of the system configuration using System Manager on page 19.
 4 Upgrade IP Office.
 The upgrade wizard upgrades all of the IP Office components including the modules, cards, and phone firmware.
-See one of the following: Using the upgrade wizard on page 21.
-Upgrading the IP Office using System Manager on page 23.
+See one of the following: Using the upgrade wizard on page 20.
+Upgrading the IP Office using System Manager on page 22.
 5 Upgrade the administration applications.
-See Upgrading the administration applications on page 25.
-6 To implement centralized management using Avaya Aura [®] System Manager, you must: See the following information in Deploying Avaya IP Office [TM] Platform as an Enterprise Branch with Avaya Aura [®] Session Manager: Add the IP Office systems to Avaya Aura[®] System Manager.
+To implement centralized management using Avaya Aura® System Manager, you must: Add the IP Office systems to Avaya Aura® System Manager.
 Perform a bulk import of the users.
 This includes exporting the users to an xml file, editing the file, and then importing the users to System Manager.
-Generate an identity certificate for IP Office in Avaya Aura[®] System Manager.
+Generate an identity certificate for IP Office in Avaya Aura® System Manager.
 Run the Initial Configuration utility.
 Upload the auto attendant audio file.
+See Upgrading the administration applications on page 24.
+See the following information in Deploying Avaya IP OfficeTM Platform as an Enterprise Branch with Avaya Aura® Session Manager: Adding IP Office to System Manager.
 Adding IP Office to System Manager.
 This section describes the three different methods available to add IP Office systems to System Manager.
 Preparing System Manager to issue an identify certificate for IP Office.
 Running the Initial Configuration utility.
 Uploading an auto attendant audio file.
-To perform a bulk import of users, see Bulk import of users on page 26.
-7 To migrate a standalone IP Office to a Distributed branch, you must configure an IP Office SM Line to Avaya Aura [®] Session Manager.
-Review the information about administering an SM Line in Deploying Avaya IP Office [TM] Platform as an Enterprise Branch with Avaya Aura [®] Session Manager .
+To perform a bulk import of users, see Bulk import of users on page 25.
+7 To migrate a standalone IP Office to a Distributed branch, you must configure an IP Office SM Line to Avaya Aura ® Session Manager.
+Review the information about administering an SM Line in Deploying Avaya IP OfficeTM Platform as an Enterprise Branch with Avaya Aura® Session Manager .
 This section describes the tasks required to configure an SM Line between each branch site and the headquarters site.
 8 To implement centralized licensing by WebLM, you must: Install the license file on the WebLM server.
 Enable WebLM licensing for the branch.
-See the following information in Deploying Avaya IP Office[TM] Platform as an Enterprise Branch with Avaya Aura[®] Session Manager: Moving activated license entitlements.
+See the following information in Deploying Avaya IP OfficeTM Platform as an Enterprise Branch with Avaya Aura® Session Manager: Moving activated license entitlements.
 Enabling WebLM licensing for the branch.
 Installing the shared PLDS license file on the System Manager WebLM server.

-Description Notes ~ 9 To implement centralized voice mail, you must configure a centralized voice mail system.
-See the following information in Deploying Avaya IP Office [TM] Platform as an Enterprise Branch with Avaya Aura [®] Session Manager: Configuring IP Office to use Avaya Aura[®] Messaging.
+Description Notes • 9 To implement centralized voice mail, you must configure a centralized voice mail system.
+See the following information in Deploying Avaya IP OfficeTM Platform as an Enterprise Branch with Avaya Aura® Session Manager: Configuring IP Office to use Avaya Aura® Messaging.
 Configuring IP Office to use Modular Messaging.
 10 To migrate IP Office users to Centralized users, multiple configuration changes are required, including licensing changes, user management changes, and conversion of 9600 Series phone firmware from H.323 to SIP.
-See Migration of IP Office users to Centralized users on page 31.
-When you add Centralized users to a branch, the branch is referred to as: A Centralized enterprise branch where all users are Centralized users.
+See Migration of IP Office users to Centralized users on page 30.
+When you add Centralized users to a branch, the branch is referred to as: • A Centralized enterprise branch where all users are Centralized users.
 A Mixed enterprise branch where there are both IP Office users and Centralized users.

-Migrating a standalone or Distributed enterprise branch to a Centralized enterprise branch on page 14
+Migrating a standalone or Distributed enterprise branch to a Centralized enterprise branch on page 13